ufal/UMR/doc/relations-attributes.md

 `:aspect` – Attribute used with every event.
 Set of predefined values.

+`:beneficiary` (ML)

+`:calendar` – This relation is mentioned in 3-2-2-1, it is used within `date-entity` concepts (see below).
+Examples in AMR guidelines, section [Other entities: dates, times, percentages, phone, email, URLs](https://github.com/amrisi/amr-guidelines/blob/master/amr.md#other-entities-dates-times-percentages-phone-email-urls) (added by ML)

 `:cause` – Introduced in 3-2-1-1.
 See also `:reason`.

 `:causer` – Used in causatives.
 See Table 11 in 3-2-1-1-2.

-`:century` – This relation is mentioned in 3-2-2-1 but there are no examples how it is used.
+`:century` – This relation is mentioned in 3-2-2-1, it is used within `date-entity` concepts (see below).
+Examples in AMR guidelines, section [Other entities: dates, times, percentages, phone, email, URLs](https://github.com/amrisi/amr-guidelines/blob/master/amr.md#other-entities-dates-times-percentages-phone-email-urls) (ML)

 `:companion` – Argument role used for languages that do not have frame files.
 Appears in example (7b) in 3-2-1-1.